Free Stuff We Use

 - Most of the Blue Ripple Sound graphical user interface components in our stand-alone applications have been written using wxWidgets.
 This is a cross-platform C++ GUI toolkit which is written by Julian Smart and others and is licensed under a variant of the LGPL.
 It is available from http://wxwidgets.org.

-- The macOS version of Rapture3D use the PortAudio Portable Real-Time Audio Library, which is Copyright 1999-2008 Ross Bencina, Phil Burk and others.
+- The macOS version of Rapture3D uses the PortAudio Portable Real-Time Audio Library, which is Copyright 1999-2008 Ross Bencina, Phil Burk and others.
 See http://www.portaudio.com.

-- Our VST plugins use libpng, by Guy Eric Schalnat, Andreas Dilger, John Bowler, Glenn Randers-Pehrson, and others.
+- Our studio plugins use libpng, by Guy Eric Schalnat, Andreas Dilger, John Bowler, Glenn Randers-Pehrson, and others.
 See http://www.libpng.org.

 - libBSR (part of Rapture3D for Unity) uses libogg and libvorbis, by Chris Montgomery and others.
 See http://www.xiph.org.